Emiri Watanabe

 Education

-• April 2021 - present The University of Tokyo, Graduate School of Frontier Sciences, Department of Complexity Science and Engineering (Ph.D.)
+- April 2021 - March 2024 The University of Tokyo, Graduate School of Frontier Sciences, Department of Complexity Science and Engineering (Ph.D.)

 Publication (Refereed)